SEO, Website Design

 On-Page SEO Valid Schema Markup

-By using valid schema markup, you can make it easier for search engines to interpret the content of your page and rank it higher in SERPs.
-Using valid schema helps boost visibility and clickthrough rates as well.
+By using valid schema markup, you can help search engines better understand your page's content and rank it higher in SERPs.
+Using a valid schema also helps boost visibility and click-through rates.
 Additionally, Google also rewards sites that use valid schema markup by displaying rich snippets in the SERPs.
 These can include product images, price ranges, and star ratings.

 Optimizing Meta Tags

 Meta tags are snippets of text that appear in the head section of HTML documents and are not visible to the visitor.
-These tags are used to describe the contents of a page and provide search engines with additional information about the page.
+These tags describe a page's content and provide search engines with additional information.

 When optimizing meta tags for SEO purposes, include keywords relevant to your page in the title and description tags.
-Additionally, make sure that your meta tags are short and concise, as search engines will limit the characters they show in SERPs.
+Additionally, make sure your meta tags are concise, as search engines limit the characters they display in SERPs.
 Finally, use unique meta tags for each page on your website, as this will help differentiate them in search engine results pages.

 Conclusion